alp78/gfetchseq/README.rst

 and with record descriptions with the name (if applicable) and/or index of the sequence.

-DNA alphabet converted to lower case if the flag was "yes".
+DNA alphabet will be converted to lower case if the flag was "yes".

 |